Home Compare BESI.AS vs MC.PA

 Price setup map for BESI.AS and MC.PA Stronger + cheaper Stronger + richer Weaker + cheaper Weaker + richer BESI.ASMC.PA Relative valuation Structural strength

-BE Semiconductor Industries N.V. still looks stronger overall, though current pricing looks more supportive for LVMH Moët Hennessy - Louis Vuitton, Société Européenne.
+BE Semiconductor Industries N.V. looks stronger, but the price setup still looks more supportive for LVMH Moët Hennessy - Louis Vuitton, Société Européenne.

 Valuation position uses peer-relative PE percentile (idx_pct_pe) where available.